Gemma Hayes: Personal life

 Following a stint living in Los Angeles, Hayes returned to Dublin.
 In November 2013 Hayes moved to London, intent on commuting between Ireland and the United Kingdom regularly.
 On 6 February 2014, Hayes confirmed she gave birth to a baby boy in January 2014.
 In August 2014, Hayes married Stuart Musgrave.
-In May 2016, Gemma gave birth to her second child.
+In May 2016, Hayes gave birth to her second child.

 In 2020, Hayes moved back to Ireland, where she resides in West Cork.